HOA Stealth Flagpole Antenna · 160–6M · No Radials · Made in USA

 Traditional quarter-wave verticals feed at the current maximum at the base — pushing maximum I²R loss directly through soil.
 Every ohm of ground resistance sits in series with your radiation resistance, stealing signal before it leaves your yard.

 The Greyline VDA is a vertical dipole.
-Covers 160–6M from a single feedpoint with no radials.
-Return current flows through the lower element, not through a buried radial field — significantly reducing ground coupling and removing dependency on soil conductivity.
-Achieves 5/8λ geometry on 12 meters, near 1/2λ on 17 meters.
-Meaningful aperture advantage on 40 and 80 meters over shorter models.
+It works every band, 160–6M, from a single feedpoint with no radials.
+Return current flows through the lower element, not through a buried radial field, significantly reducing ground coupling and removing dependency on soil conductivity.
+On top of full coverage, the geometry approaches 5/8λ on the upper bands for strong low-angle DX radiation, and at 24 feet the added aperture lifts the low bands where it counts.

 Before You Install — Run a Noise Audit